-For additional discussion of our long-term debt, see Note 12 "Debt" in our consolidated financial statements included elsewhere in this prospectus.
+For additional discussion of our long-term debt, see Note 12 "Debt" in our consolidated financial statements included elsewhere in this Form 10-K.

-On March 30, 2023, we entered into the Securities Purchase Agreement pursuant to which we agreed to sell certain of our securities for gross proceeds of approximately \$89.5 million.
-See Note 25 "Subsequent Events" to the consolidated financial statements contained elsewhere in this prospectus.
+On March 30, 2023, we entered into a Securities Purchase Agreement pursuant to which we agreed to sell certain of our securities for gross proceeds of approximately \$89.5 million.
+See Note 25 "Subsequent Events" to the consolidated financial statements contained elsewhere in this Form 10-K.